gatsbyjs/gatsby/docs/blog/2017-09-26-embracing-graphql/index.md

 ![GraphiQL](graphiql.gif)

-Prior to reading / seeing that part in the documentation, looking at the code I could understand roughly what was going on but it didn’t feel familiar.
-Like anything new, there’s that “I don’t know what I’m doing” stage.
-I know what I want to do, but I don’t understand the syntax enough to make it happen.
-Seeing the docs and how you can explore the schema in GraphiQL (autocomplete is 👌) to see what data is available really helped in my “play around and break stuff” phase.
+Prior to reading / seeing that part in the documentation, looking at the code I could understand roughly what was going on but it didn't feel familiar.
+Like anything new, there's that "I don't know what I'm doing" stage.
+I know what I want to do, but I don't understand the syntax enough to make it happen.
+Seeing the docs and how you can explore the schema in GraphiQL (autocomplete is 👌) to see what data is available really helped in my "play around and break stuff" phase.

 **From the docs:**